WelcomeToMyVirtualHome/UnlimitedGliding/README.md

 # UnlimitedGliding
-Simplified model of unlimited glidig on square lattice
+Simplified model of unlimited gliding on square lattice